angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 Since the browser only emits one or the other event, we can combine them and use the first one that is available.
 This can be achieved with the `race()` creation function: It listens to multiple Observables at once.
 When one of them emits, it wins the race and all of the others are unsubscribed.
-In our case, whoever comes first – `mousedown` oder `touchstart` – will be used.
+In our case, whoever comes first – `mousedown` or `touchstart` – will be used.

 ```ts
 const press$ = race(